madsmtm/objc2/crates/objc2/src/topics/mvc.md

 # The Model-View-Controller design pattern

-The [Model-View-Controller (MVC) design pattern][mvc-doc] is quite prominent in Cocoa application development, and you may end up needing to incoporate parts of it in your application.
+The [Model-View-Controller (MVC) design pattern][mvc-doc] is quite prominent in Cocoa application development, and you may end up needing to incorporate parts of it in your application.
 You can use the following as a rough guideline for how to do so.

 **Model**: Use plain Rust structures inside [`Cell<T>`] or [`RefCell<T>`] so that you can mutate them behind shared references (or possibly `Rc<RefCell<T>>`, depending on if you need to share data between multiple controllers).